whamcloud/Online-Help/docs/Install_Guide/ig_ch_05_install.md

 After the Integrated Manager for Lustre software is installed, point your web browser to the Integrated Manager for Lustre software dashboard.
-Use Chrome\* or Firefox\*.
+Use Chrome or Firefox.
 A display monitor with a minimum resolution of 1024 X 768 pixels is recommended, to adequately display the Integrated Manager for Lustre software GUI.